top of page

 • FOOD CHEMICALS: low in salicylates, amines and glutamates and recommended for the RPAH natural food chemical elimination diet/ failsafe diet.

-• FODMAPs: is low in FODMAPs for a normal serve
+• FODMAPs: low in FODMAPs for a normal serve

 REFERENCES